 1955: ‘Rebel Without a Cause’ features the 'first onscreen gay teenager'

-The well-known drama includes clear, coded gay subtext between troublemaking teen protagonist Jim Stark (supposedly queer actor James Dean) and his new classmate, Plato (Sal Mineo).
+The well-known drama includes clear, coded gay subtext between troublemaking teen protagonist Jim Stark (portrayed by supposedly queer actor James Dean) and his new classmate, Plato (Sal Mineo).
 Mineo was one of the first Hollywood actors to publicly come out as gay, and he later even referred to Plato as the first gay teenager on film.

 1961: ‘Victim’ criticizes British homophobia

 “Victim” opens in 1960s London, where a man’s death leads the film’s gay main character (played by prominent actor Dirk Bogarde) to discover a blackmail scheme against several gay men.
 Homosexual relations between consenting adults were illegal in England and Wales until 1967, making the film a radical cry against British homophobia.